Saief1999/sendcm-downloader/readme.md

 ```

 - `folder_link`: The Folder URL
-- `local_path` [Optional] : the folder you want to save the file to, defaults to the current path
+- `local_path` [Optional] : the folder you want to save your files in, defaults to the current folder